 With an ever-growing market, advances in technology, and evolving consumer demand, mobile applications help businesses stay relevant and competitive.
 The online magazine eMarketer found that the average US adult increased their time spent on mobile devices by 31 minutes in 2022, with 88% of their total mobile internet time spent inside apps.

 In other words, the demand for mobile technology is strong and growing.
 The world loves apps and they’re willing to use them, but there’s a reason why most apps fail.
-If you want to ensure strong mobile engagement, you need to develop an app that solves a problem and delivers a phenomenal User Experience (UX).
+If you want to ensure strong mobile engagement, you need to develop an app that solves a problem and delivers a user experience.
 The following 10 top smartphone apps do just that.

 What are the Most Popular Apps in 2022